IngenieriaUP/actino-data-collector/README.md

 ## Capture LiDAR data

-- **Velodyne_pcap:** External repository used to save a ".pcap" file (modified to save data in a mounted usb in the Raspberry Pi).
+- **Velodyne_pcap:** External repository used to save a ".pcap" file from Velodyne LiDAR Sensors data.
+Modified to:
+  1. Listen to eth0 device by default.
+  2. Save data in a mounted usb in the Raspberry Pi (/media/usb/pcap/)

 ## Other uses

 - **missions.py:**  Code to set simple missions and test them on a simulated vehicle using the dronekit_sitl library.

-## Quick Start (usb must be mounted in "/media/usb/")
+# Quick Start

 1. Open the terminal, clone the repository and cd into it: